 - A prototype provides more accurate projections, which attract better investors.

 The best pitch is one where the data speaks for itself.
 Prototypes make that happen.

 5. Using too many slides and too small of a font

-“You’d be lucky to get 10 cogent points across [to your audience].” — Guy Kawasaki
+“You’d be lucky to get 10 cogent points across .” — Guy Kawasaki

 Think of Steve Jobs’s slides.
 They are in 60-point font and have only one word.
 Nobody wants to read 60 slides with 8-point font size.
 It’s boring and nobody is going to remember anything.